Reds stroll past Gamba | The Japan Times

-SAITAMA – Urawa Reds maintained their pursuit of a direct ticket to the J. League Championship final with a 4-0 win over Gamba Osaka on Saturday.
+SAITAMA – Urawa Reds moved top of the overall J. League table and exorcized a few demons along the way with a 4-0 win over Gamba Osaka on Saturday.

-Reds, who began the day two points behind leaders Kawasaki Frontale in the overall table, took a sixth-minute lead at Saitama Stadium through Toshiyuki Takagi before Yuki Muto doubled their lead five minutes into the second half.
+Reds, who had lost their last four games against Gamba, took a sixth-minute lead at Saitama Stadium through Toshiyuki Takagi before Yuki Muto doubled their lead five minutes into the second half.

 “Urawa vs. Gamba is something like a national derby,” said Urawa manager Mihailo Petrovic, whose team lost to Gamba in last season’s J. League playoffs and Emperor’s Cup final.